loke-2k/NSBL/Job-Opportunities.md

     - 150 SP/week.
 - **Surge Manager**: Manages a surge team.
     - 150 SP/week.

+# Quality Employees
+Starting in **Season 6**, employees who creates quality pieces of media will be invited to the Quality channel.
+- 250 SP/week + XP equivalent.
+- Additional SP + XP based on grade for each media piece.

+> Quality employees must make atleast three quality pieces of media each week; they will be released after two weeks of missing this mark.

 # Paid Purchases
 - Go to our [home page](https://rcup.live), then click **Shop Paid Items** to see what you can buy with real currency.